 The rule (\tsc{Assume}) formalizes random draws and consumes elements of the trace.
 Specifically, (\tsc{Assume}) updates the evaluation's total probability density $w \in \mathbb R$ with the density $w'$ of the first trace element with respect to the distribution given as argument to \ttt{assume}.
 The rule (\tsc{Weight}) furthermore directly modifies the total probability density according to the \ttt{weight} argument.

-We now consider the special suspension flag $u$ in the derivation $\rho \vdash \term \sem{u}{s}{w} \termv$. \begin{definition}[Suspension requirement] We say that a derivation $\rho \vdash \term \sem{u}{s}{w} \termv$ \emph{requires suspension} if the suspension flag $u$ is $\true{}$. \end{definition} For example, the rule (\tsc{App}) requires suspension if $u_1 \lor u_2 \lor u_3$---i.e., if any subderivation requires suspension.
+We now consider the special suspension flag $u$ in the derivation $\rho \vdash \term \sem{u}{s}{w} \termv$. \begin{definition}[Suspension requirement] A derivation $\rho \vdash \term \sem{u}{s}{w} \termv$ \emph{requires suspension} if the suspension flag $u$ is $\true{}$. \end{definition} For example, the rule (\tsc{App}) requires suspension if $u_1 \lor u_2 \lor u_3$---i.e., if any subderivation requires suspension.
 To reflect the particular suspension requirements in SMC and MCMC inference, we limit the source of suspension requirements to \ttt{assume} and \ttt{weight}.
-We turn the individual sources on and off through the boolean variables $\suspend_\ttt{assume}$ and $\suspend_\ttt{weight}$ in Figure~\ref{fig:semantics}.
+We turn the individual sources on and off through the boolean variables $\suspend_\ttt{assume}$ and $\suspend_\ttt{weight}$ in Fig.~\ref{fig:semantics}.
 For the examples in the remainder of this paper, we let $\suspend_\ttt{weight} = \true{}$ and $\suspend_\ttt{assume} = \false{}$ (i.e., only \ttt{weight} requires suspension, as in SMC inference).

-To illustrate the semantics, consider $\texample$ of Figure~\ref{fig:running:base} again.
+To illustrate the semantics, consider $\texample$ of Fig.~\ref{fig:running:base} again.
 Because $\texample$ evaluates precisely one \ttt{assume}, the only valid traces for $\texample$ are singleton traces $[a_1]$, where $a_1 \in \mathbb R_{[0,1]}$ due to the Beta prior for $a_1$.
-By initially setting $\rho$ to the empty environment $\varnothing$ and following the rules of Figure~\ref{fig:semantics}, we derive $ \varnothing \vdash \texample \sem{\true{}}{[a_1]}{f_{\textrm{Beta}(2,2)}(a_1)\cdot a_1^3(1-a_1)} a_1. $ Note that every evaluation of $\texample$ has $u = \true{}$, as there are always four calls to \ttt{weight} during evaluation.
+By initially setting $\rho$ to the empty environment $\varnothing$ and following the rules of Fig.~\ref{fig:semantics}, we derive $ \varnothing \vdash \texample \sem{\true{}}{[a_1]}{f_{\textrm{Beta}(2,2)}(a_1)\cdot a_1^3(1-a_1)} a_1. $ Note that every evaluation of $\texample$ has $u = \true{}$, as there are always four calls to \ttt{weight} during evaluation.
 That is, the derivation requires suspension.
 However, many subderivations of $\texample$ do \emph{not} require suspension.
-For example, the subderivations \ttt{assume (\textrm{Beta} $2$ $2$)} and \ttt{$\mi{null}$ $\mi{obs}$} do not require suspension (i.e., have $u = \false$).
+For example, the subderivations \ttt{assume (\textrm{Beta} $2$ $2$)} and \ttt{$\mi{null}$ $\mi{obs}$} do not (i.e., have $u = \false$).
 Section~\ref{sec:sus} presents a suspension analysis that conservatively approximates which subderivations require suspension.
-The analysis enables, e.g., the selective CPS transformation in Figure~\ref{fig:running:weight}.
+The analysis enables, e.g., the selective CPS transformation in Fig.~\ref{fig:running:weight}.